sttp/Specification/Sections/DataPointStructure.md

 * Identification - maps to 128-bit Guid, transport mapping should be small
 * Timestamp (required? could simply be a auto-incrementing counter)
 * Value - multiple native types supports
-* Flags - standardize minimal set of simple flags, complex state can be new data point
+* Flags - standardize minimal set of simple flags, complex state can be new data point - should include collation index

 > :tomato::question: SEC: Rather than require all data to be mapped into a predefined Data Point, the lowest level of the protocol that defines how data is serialized should be a free-form data block that is defined at runtime.
 Instead, the Data Point Structure should be more like:
 > * C37.118 Data Point Structure